Dear reader of ADxS.org, please excuse the disruption.

 Ehlers-Danlos syndrome is a group of rare diseases of the connective tissue that are associated with overstretchable skin, joints and ligaments, among other things.

-Many of those affected by EDS suffer from psychiatric comorbidities:82
+Many of the people with ADHD suffer from psychiatric comorbidities:84

 • Speech disorders: 63.2 %